 winos wine aficionados on this site, Mary’s passion is fine dining.
 Through the years, she has taken many courses in cookery at places such as the Culinary Institute of America in Napa.
 She has collected scores of cooking books, and has taught numerous classes in cooking.
 For more than a decade, she published a monthly column on food, The Happy Cooker.
 If the three guys here are the Yangs of wine, Mary is the Yin that can cook!

 If he acted his age for once, he’d be carousing with 20-somethings at a local happy hour.
 Instead, the youngest member of the Wine Lines team is out to prove you can have a discriminating palate and still have your hair.
-A communications professional who also has stints at leading restaurants Noma in Copenhagen and Le Chateaubriand in Paris on his resume, Tom has a keen interest in European wines especially.
+A communications professional who also has worked in the restaurant industry (including Noma in Copenhagen and Le Chateaubriand in Paris), Tom has a keen interest in European wines especially.
+He currently runs Chez Le Commis, a highly acclaimed supper club in Washington DC, and was named one of Wine Enthusiast Magazine’s “40-Under-40 Tastemakers” in 2014.

 Wine Lines Online launched in May 2011 with nearly 300 wine reviews, archived from Wine Lines columns, High Desert Wine Explorers club newsletters, and personal tasting diaries.
 Additional archived reviews are being added all the time, along with current reviews of recent releases.
 The reviews are sortable in several ways, including wine type and rating.